Happily Ever After (2004 film): Reception

 Review aggregation website Rotten Tomatoes gives the film a 57% approval rating based on 42 reviews, with an average rating of 6.01/10.
 The site's critics consensus reads: "Though this French film features good acting, it lacks the wit and charm one would expect to see."
+Roger Ebert notes "Nothing happens in Happily Ever After that I cared much about."